PearsonAPI/Pearson-Api-Sdk/FoodanddrinkAPI.md

 If no key is specified, or is a 'sandbox' key, searches will return a limited subset of information.

 #### Endpoint: recipes
-The only endpoint for the Food and Drink is 'recipes':
+The only endpoint for the Food and Drink API is 'recipes':

 ```Javascript
 var food = PearsonApis.foodanddrink("apikey");